What does the vSphere High Availability (HA) feature enable for virtual machines?

 Prepare for the VMware Datacenter Certified Technical Associate (VCTA-DCV) Exam.
 Study with quizzes, flashcards, and detailed explanations to master all exam topics.
 Get exam-ready today!

-The vSphere High Availability (HA) feature specifically enables the automatic restart of virtual machines (VMs) on different hosts after a failure.
-When a host fails, vSphere HA detects the failure and automatically restarts the affected VMs on other hosts within the same cluster, minimizing downtime and improving system resilience.
-This ensures that critical applications remain available and can quickly recover without manual intervention.
+The vSphere High Availability (HA) feature is designed specifically to improve the availability and reliability of virtual machines in a VMware environment.
+When a host failure occurs, HA automatically detects the failure and restarts the affected virtual machines on other available hosts within the cluster.
+This minimizes downtime and ensures that applications remain accessible, enhancing the overall resilience of the virtual infrastructure.

 Subscribe